The Father's Son (@ Jim Sano)

 As David drove back home, Jillian said, “David, I don’t want you to take this the wrong way, but do you think we could call it a night?
 I think I’m beginning to like you quite a bit, but I would like to think our evening was enough to be a great date.
 Am I making any sense?”

 David mentally adjusted his expectations of a summer evening rooftop experience in the Jacuzzi under the stars.
 “Sure it makes sense.
 We both have work early in the morning, and we did have a really nice evening, didn’t we?
 Do you want to pick up your things or would you like me to take you home and get them later?”

 “Maybe home would be best if you are okay with that.”

 Without traffic, Jillian lived only about twenty minutes away, across the Charles River in an apartment in Watertown.

-They pulled up in front of the two-family house on a quiet street perpendicular to the Charles River and the local yacht club.
+They pulled up in front of the two-family house on a quiet street perpendicular to the Charles River.
 He opened the door for her and reached out his hand to help her get out of the low sports car seat.
-When she stood up, she looked up into his eyes with a look he had only seen once before in his life.
+When she stood up, she looked up into his eyes in a way he had only seen once before in his life.
 It was a gaze that looked deep into his eyes.
 He put his arms around her and gave her a very long and enjoyable kiss.
 It was such a pleasant evening out that they strolled, arm in arm, onto the bridge over the river.
 The moon was overhead, and they could see its shimmering reflection jumping back and forth on the moving water as they embraced and kissed again.

-Jillian touched caressed his face.
+Jillian caressed his face.
 “I need to go home.”